henry2004y/Vlasiator.jl/docs/src/manual.md

 - Simulation log file tracking
 - Converting VLSV to VTK format
 - Parallel post-processing
-- Finding X-points and O-points in 2D reconnection
+- Finding X-points and O-points in 2D reconnections

 Feel free to check those out and try on your data!